Huey Avenue station

-Huey Avenue station is a SEPTA Route 101 trolley stop in Drexel Hill, Pennsylvania.
+Huey Avenue station is a stop on the D in Drexel Hill, Pennsylvania.
 It is officially located near Huey and Edmonds Avenues in Drexel Hill, but in reality is closer to the intersection of Huey Avenue and Mason Avenue.

-Trolleys arriving at this station travel between 69th Street Terminal in Upper Darby, Pennsylvania and Orange Street in Media, Pennsylvania.
+Trolleys arriving at this station travel between 69th Street Transit Center in Upper Darby Township, Pennsylvania, and Orange Street in Media, Pennsylvania.
 The station has a P&W-era stone shed with a roof where people can go inside when it is raining on the northwest corner of the grade crossing.
 On the opposite side of this shelter is an ordinary bench.
-Huey Avenue is the first/last stop along the Route 101 line that doesn't share a right-of-way with the Route 102 line to Sharon Hill, Pennsylvania.
+Huey Avenue is the first/last stop along the D1 that doesn't share a right-of-way with the D2 to Sharon Hill, Pennsylvania.